enzo-project/enzo-method-paper-JOSS/paper.md

 OAC-1810074,
-NSF Graduate Research Fellowship DGE 16-44869 (AE), the Blue Waters Graduate Fellowship, which was supported by NSF  grants No. OCI-0725070 and No. ACI-1238993 and the State of Illinois (IB, AE, FG), DOE grants ...,
-Michigan State University internal funding (BWO), the Los Alamos National Laboratory Institute for Geophysics and Planetary Physics (BWO), the Marie Skłodowska-Curie Grant – ‘SMARTSTARS’ – grant number 699941 (JAR),
+NSF Graduate Research Fellowship DGE 16-44869 (AE), the Blue Waters Graduate Fellowship, which was supported by NSF  grants No. OCI-0725070 and No. ACI-1238993 and the State of Illinois (IB, AE, FG), Michigan State University internal funding (BWO), the Los Alamos National Laboratory Institute for Geophysics and Planetary Physics (BWO), the Marie Skłodowska-Curie Grant – ‘SMARTSTARS’ – grant number 699941 (JAR),
-...

 # References